mrchrisneal/misc-scripts/powershell/networkfailover/README.md

 # Network Failover Script User Guide

+## IMPORTANT UPDATE:
+As of June 11th, 2025, the current iteration of this script does not work as expected in testing.
+If you'd like to use and improve this script yourself, please feel free to do so.
+Run this script at your own risk!

 ## Overview

 The NetworkFailover.ps1 script automatically switches between your primary internet connection and a backup connection when your main connection fails.
 When your primary connection goes down, the script enables your mobile device's USB hotspot and switches back when the main connection returns.